eloisebarrow/recurring-queries-api/README.md

 - Subsequent API calls fail after the first submission with a 403 (since adding function to clear host from form, apiKey is being removed from state as a field)

 Solution: Moved state update to handleSubmit function instead of resetting it in a separate function.

+- handleCancelQuery is failing with a 400 after removal of current host & api key from state

+Solution: add currentHost and apiKey back to state and pass to handleCancelQuery